-BikeVillage mountain bike holidays – the best singletrack mountain biking holidays in the Alps, Réunion Island and hopefully the world!
-If you’re passionate about your alpine singletrack (and your food!) and fancy the ultimate big-riding French Alps mountain bike holiday then take a wee moment to explore our site and get acquainted.
-Bikevillage mountain biking holidays have become something of a phenomenon over the years – three quarters of our guests each summer have been out with us here in the Fench Alps before, and we keep upping our game to show our gratitude.
-Come and join us in 2017 to see what all the fuss is about!
+BikeVillage offer the very the best mountain bike holidays in les Arcs, the French Alps and hopefully the world!
+If you’re passionate about your alpine singletrack (and your food!) and fancy the ultimate big-riding mountain biking holiday then take a wee moment to see what we offer, from our classic week long holidays in les Arcs to our AlpPacker Alpine road trips.
+Bikevillage has become something of a phenomenon over the years – three quarters of our guests have been out with us to les Arcs in the French Alps before, and we keep upping our game to show our gratitude.
+Come and join us on one of our trips this summer to see what all the fuss is about!

 “You wont find better alpine trails anywhere in Europe…” What Mountainbike Magazine.

-The alpine singletrack around BikeVillage and Les Arcs is ridiculously good – so much mountain biking we could ride from our door and do something different every day for two months.
+The mountain biking around BikeVillage and les Arcs is ridiculously good – so many trails we could ride from our door and do something different every day for months on end.
 There’s the high level (2000m+) super flowing singletrack above the tree line, with amazing views onto Mt Blanc and all the other surrounding peaks.
-Then there’s the tighter, cheekier singletrack down in the woods below Les arcs and La Plagne, with more switchbacks than you ever dreamt existed.
-Cross to the Beaufortain side of the valley and it’s a more open, almost mediterranean feel to the singletrack, with rock slabs and faster flowing trails.
+Then there’s the tighter, cheekier singletrack down in the woods below les Arcs and la Plagne, with more switchbacks than you could possibly count.
+Cross to the Beaufortain side of the valley and it’s a more open, almost mediterranean feel to the biking, with more rock slabs and faster flowing trails.
 We have reopened and continue to maintain many of the local trails with our own fair hands (never leave home without a pruning saw,

 loo roll and a trenching tool!) and so are pretty used to having them to ourselves.

-We’ve been running mountain bike holidays in the French Alps for seventeen years solid and we still find new trails all the time – that’s part of the reason so many BikeVillage guests come back on holiday again and again, to mix some old favourites with our latest singletrack discoveries/creations.
+We’ve been proudly running our mountain bike holidays in the French Alps, by les Arcs for seventeen years solid and we still find new trails all the time – that’s part of the reason so many BikeVillage guests come back on holiday again and again, to mix some old favourites with our latest singletrack discoveries and creations.

 And it’s not just the trails that set us apart from other mountain biking holiday companies.
 Along with our passion for the mountain biking comes our dedication to tailoring the experience to each rider.
 We only take up to 14 guests a week.
 There are two or three different rides each day.
-The guides are all professionals too, earning a full time living by making your riding experience the very best it can be.
+The guides are all fully-qualified professionals too (up to the rigorous French standard, which involves 1200 hours of training), earning a full time living by making your riding experience the very best it can be.
 Head guide Sam, as president of European guide organisation EO-MTBInG, is one of the most experienced mountain bike guides in the world.
 No gap-year kids here, just mature professionals with a passion and drive based solely around your safety and enjoyment.
 Each day we’ll talk through the options with you and help you pick the best trail for that day.
 It might involve a free uplift or a helping chairlift.
 The idea is that you’ll always be doing the sort of riding you love best at the sort of pace you love best, even when the group as a whole has differing aspirations on these fronts.
 All this really helps mixed groups to share lots of fun together whilst also fulfilling more selfish ride needs!

 Mountain Bike Hut Trips – every week